 Te Moana Road corridor safety improvements

-A series of safety improvements are planned for Te Moana Road in Waikanae, to start in early 2021.
+A series of safety improvements are planned for Te Moana Road in Waikanae, to start in 2021.
 This work is part of our programme of districtwide traffic improvements to improve safety for vulnerable users, in particular our older and younger residents.

 The improvements to Te Moana Road include:

 - installing three pedestrian refuge islands on Te Moana Road between the Expressway and the old SH1, to make crossing this road safer for pedestrians

 - a painted median along the centre of Te Moana Road to make right turns into side roads safer

 - extension of the 2.5-metre shared path on the east of the golf club entrance, to the corner of Rauparaha Street

 - a series of changes at the intersection of Te Moana Road and Rauparaha Street to make it safer and to improve visibility